industrial-edge/S7-Connector-data-handling-getting-started/docs/Installation.md

 Deploy and start the project.

-Import the tags to S7 connector in common configurator:
+Import the tags to S7 connector from S7.zip file exported from TIA portal by using export SCADA simatic tool in common configurator:

 ![importtags.png](graphics/importtags.png)

-Add needed tags (since we want to write variable values into the PLC, set "Read & Write" as access mode):
+Add these four tags GDB.signals.tankSignals.actLevel, GDB.signals.tanksignals.actTemperature, GDB.signals.bottleSignals.maxLevel, GDB.signals.energySignals.energyConsumptionfillingtank with 1 sec of acquisition cycle (since we want to write variable values into the PLC, set "Read & Write" as access mode):

 ![S7tags](graphics/S7tags.png)

 >Hint!
 Please use the same variable names as shown in the screenshot, otherwise the flow creator script must be adjusted.

 ### Configure the SIMATIC S7 Connector with IEM

 In your IEM open the SIMATIC S7 Connector and launch the configurator.

 This configuartion done centraly at IEM